 The PVP orbit = The Polaris-Vega-Polaris orbit of the Earth (113 230 656km in Ø — and 355 724 597 km in circumference).

 The PVP constant: the percentage-ratio of Earth’s orbital speed in relation to the Sun’s orbital speed : 0.00149326 %.

 (The Sun travels at 107226km/h — whereas Earth moves, in the opposed direction, at 1.601169 km/h.)

-TGY = TYCHOS Great Year = 25344 years = the full time period for the Earth to complete one PVP orbit
+TGY = TYCHOS Great Year = 25344 solar years = the time period for the Earth to complete one PVP orbit

 ACP = Annual Constant of Precession = 51.1363 arcseconds.
-This is the TYCHOS-computed, true angular amount by which the stars are drifting (Eastwards in relation to the Sun) each year, as a consequence of Earth’s 1-mph-motion around its PVP orbit.
+This is the TYCHOS-computed, true angular amount by which the stars are drifting (Eastwards in relation to the Sun) each year, as a consequence of Earth’s 1.6 km/h motion around its PVP orbit.

 TMSP = our Moon’s True Mean Synodic Period = 29.22 days.
-This is the TYCHOS-computed, true (average) synodic period of our Moon.
+This is the TYCHOS-computed, true average synodic period of our Moon.
 The synodic periods of all our Solar System's planets are 'round' multiples of 29.22 days.

 moon: in lower-case, a satellite of a planet; otherwise capitalized “Moon” being the satellite of Earth.